 Dr. Emmi Pikler believed children could do this from birth that even the youngest infants are capable self-learners, able to initiate play and exploratory activities.

 Is it ever too late to encourage independent play?

 A recurring complaint from frustrated parents is that their kids “can’t play on their own” or their children, “need constant attention” or “have to have someone with them.”

 I sympathise enormously, I was that parent, I couldn’t go to the loo by myself!
 I wanted my son to be content being alone, to happily create his own entertainment, to let his imagination run wild!
 And yet, I couldn’t do the simplest task without him pulling on my sleeve.

 As I discovered, fostering independent play takes time and patience.
 Some children are naturally more content with their own company but for others, playing independently can be a struggle.
 The more I understood, the more I realised it was ME who had inadvertently stopped him from being able or interested in playing alone.
-I had made him reliant on me for entertainment, I had constantly played ‘for’ him in the early stages of his life.
+I had made my son reliant on me for entertainment, I had constantly played ‘for’ him in the early stages of his life.

 It is never too late to encourage your children to play independently.
 We all want to raise self-reliant, confident and curious children and it is easier than you think!

 1) Yes Space.
 Create an area that is dedicated entirely to the child.
 This does not need to be a dedicated playroom, as many do not have the luxury of space.
 It is was an idea created by early childhood educator, Magda Gerber.
 The "yes space" can be in the sitting room or their bedroom.
 Create an area in which the child is completely safe to be left and nothing they can touch, do you have to say “no” too, so they don’t need supervision.